Fats and oils are neutral compounds made up of:

 Saturated and unsaturated fatty acids

-The fatty acids are divided into
+The fatty acids are classified into

 - saturated fatty acids